PowerBiDevCamp/AppOwnsDataMultiTenant/Docs/Readme.md

 service principals.
 A service principal profile can only be seen and used by the service principal that created it.

-### Service Principal Profiles are Power BI Security Principals
+### Service Principal Profiles as First-class Power BI Security Principals

 The second important observation is that a service principal profile is first-class security principal in the Power BI authorization system.
 The